nithish252004/network-assessment/Module3-4/question1/README.md

 ### MAC

 Physical address of the network card.
-CAM(COntent Addressable Memory) table will maintains the MAC address of the system.
+CAM(Content Addressable Memory) table will maintains the MAC address of the system.

 ## Output Screenshot